reHackable/awesome-reMarkable/README.md

 - [reStream](https://github.com/rien/reStream) - Stream your reMarkable screen over SSH.
 - [rMview](https://github.com/bordaigorl/rmview) - A fast GUI to stream your reMarkable screen over vanilla-SSH or VNC.
-- [rmvncclient](https://github.com/matteodelabre/rmvncclient) - VNC client for the reMarkable tablet allowing you to turn the device into an external screen.
 - [rM-vnc-server](https://github.com/peter-sa/rM-vnc-server) - A fast & efficient damage-tracking (sending only updated regions) VNC server for streaming the reMarkable's screen.
 - [srvfb](https://github.com/merovius/srvfb) - Alternative screen-streaming software.
 Written in Go.
+- [VNSee](https://github.com/matteodelabre/vnsee) - VNC client for the reMarkable tablet allowing you to use the device as a second screen.